 Inherits from: Payload section

-UNIFORM RESOURCE IDENTIFIERS (URI) parameters section
+Uniform Resource Idenifiers (URI) parameters section

 Discussion of URI parameters in the scope of the parent section.

 This section must be composed of nested list items only.
 This section must not contain any other elements.
 Each list item describes a single URI parameter.
 The nested list items subsections inherit from the Named section and are subject to additional formatting.